Weyl Metal Phase in Delafossite Oxide PtNiO$_2$: Conclusions

-The author thanks M. Richter (IFW-Dresden) for fruitful discussions.
+\begin{acknowledgement} The author thanks M. Richter (IFW-Dresden) and Rajendra Adhikari (Kathmandu University) for fruitful discussions.
 This work was funded by the University Grants Commission (UGC) Nepal, through award number CRG-78/79-S\&T-03.
 M.B.N. and R.G. are supported by UGC-Nepal.
 G.B.A. thanks Nepal Academy of Science and Technology for the PhD fellowship.
-M.P.G. and G.B.A. thanks Ulrike Nitzsche for the technical assistance.
+M.P.G. and G.B.A. thanks Ulrike Nitzsche for the technical assistance. \end{acknowledgement}